blairw/awesome-is-papers/README.md

 Research papers from Information Systems (IS) and reference disciplines.
 Inspired by [awesome-mac](https://github.com/jaywcjlove/awesome-mac) and similar projects.

 Items marked with ![Open Access paper][Open Access Icon] are open access.
+Otherwise, items marked with ![ResearchGate][ResearchGate Icon] are not fully Open Access but have been made available by the authors, in some capacity, on ResearchGate.

 ## Technology Acceptance and Value Extraction